-- A. A licensee working under direct supervision shall not: - 1.
-Have an ownership interest in, operate, or manage the entity with immediate responsibility for the behavioral health services provided by the licensee; - 2.
-Receive supervision from a family member or an individual whose objective assessment may be limited by a relationship with the licensee; - 3.
-Engage in the independent practice of behavioral health; or - 4.
-Be directly compensated by behavioral health clients. - B. To meet the supervised work experience requirements for licensure, supervision shall: - 1.
-Meet the specific supervised work experience requirements contained in Articles 4,5,6, and 7; - 2.
-Be acquired after completing the degree required for licensure and receiving certification or licensure from a state regulatory entity; - 3.
-Be acquired before January 1, 2006, if acquired as an unlicensed professional practicing under an exemption provided in A.R.S. § 32-3271; - 4.
-Meet the direct supervision requirements specified in subsections (A); - 5.
-Involve the practice of behavioral health; and - 6.
-Be for a term of no fewer than 24 months. - C. If the Board determines that an applicant engaged in unprofessional conduct related to services rendered while acquiring hours under supervised work experience, including clinical supervision, the Board shall not accept the hours to satisfy the requirements of R4-6-403, R4-6-503, R4-6-603, or R4-6-706.
+- 4. Involve the practice of behavioral health; and - 5.
+Be for a term of no fewer than 24 months. - D. An applicant who acquired supervised work experience outside of Arizona may submit that experience for approval as it relates to the qualifications of the supervisor and the entity in which the supervision was acquired.
+The board may accept the supervised work experience as it relates to the supervisor and the entity if it met the requirements of the state in which the supervised work experience occurred.
+Nothing in this provision shall apply to the supervision requirements set forth in R4-6-403, R4-6-503, R4-6-603 and R4-6-705. - E. If the Board determines that an applicant engaged in unprofessional conduct related to services rendered while acquiring hours under supervised work experience, including clinical supervision, the Board shall not accept the hours to satisfy the requirements of R4-6-403, R4-6-503, R4-6-603, or R4-6-706.
 Hours accrued before and after the time during which the conduct that was the subject of the finding of unprofessional conduct occurred, as determined by the Board, may be used to satisfy the requirements of R4-6-403, R4-6-503, R4-6-603, or R4-6-706 so long as the hours are not the subject of an additional finding of unprofessional conduct.